anBertoli/simple-strings/docs/intro.md

 but also a set of low level utilities that make possible to optimize code for high performance and reduce drastically the penalty for using a higher level string library.
 In general, the functions of the library preallocate additional memory to reduce the probability of future reallocations when the strings are manipulated.

-These low level details can be tuned using specific functions.
+The low level details can be tuned using specific functions.
 The `ss_new_from_raw_len_free` constructor, as an example, allows to specify the amount of available but still unused memory, while `ss_reserve_free_space` controls the same parameter but for strings already created.
 The general line followed is to reduce the number of allocations not the quantity of memory allocated for performance reasons.
 Still, programs that need a minimal memory footprint can use those low-level functions to control the memory usage in very detail.

 ## Error handling